apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

-By defining affinity groups and assigning VMs to them, the user or administrator can influence (but not dictate) which VMs should run on separate hosts.
-This feature is to let users specify that VMs with the same “host anti-affinity” type won’t be on the same host.
+By defining affinity groups and assigning VMs to them, the user or administrator can influence (but not dictate) which VMs should run on either the same or separate hosts.
+This feature is to let users specify the affinity groups to which a VM can belong.
+VMs with the same “host anti-affinity” type won’t be on the same host.
 This serves to increase fault tolerance.
 If a host fails, another VM offering the same service (for example, hosting the user's website) is still up and running on another host.
+It also lets the user specify that VMs with the same "host affinity" type run on the same host.
+This can be useful in ensuring connectivity and minimum latency in between guest VMs.

 The scope of an affinity group is per user account.